Zelix KlassMaster - Java Obfuscator

 • The name of a method overrides a method in a superclass or implements a method in an interface but the superclass or interface hasn't been opened inside Zelix KlassMaster.
 In such cases the method name cannot be changed without breaking the polymorphic link.

-Encrypted strings are decrypted at runtime using code that has been added to the class.
-This means that the class will run slightly slower and will be bigger.
-How much slower and bigger depends on how many String literals there are in your bytecode.
+Encrypted strings are decrypted at runtime using code that has been added to your classes.
+This means that the classes will run slightly slower and will be bigger.
+How much slower and bigger depends on how many String literals there are in your bytecode and the option selected.
 Typically the performance impact is insignificant.
-The bytecode size increase typically is in the range of 5% to 10%.
+The bytecode size increase if all Strings are encrypted is typically in the range of 10% to 30%.
+The enhanced setting will result in the biggest increase in bytecode size but it will also provide the best protection.
 It is recommended that you measure the impact on your classes.

 Q8.
 When I change a method name in one class, why do some methods in other classes also get renamed?